 #4 – No family support

-Sometimes, even now in my grief process, I feel that anger again.
+Sometimes, even now in my grief process with placing my baby for adoption, I feel that anger again.
 Thankfully, I have learned that those feelings are just temporary, and I can see the bigger picture behind the reasons why things needed to be the way they were.
-I had nothing to give my child but love, and I knew enough to understand that the only way I could prove just how deep my love for her ran was to admit that the best life possible for her was not one that included being parented by me.
+I had nothing to give my child but love, and I knew enough to understand that the only way I could prove just how deep my love for her ran was to admit that the best life possible for her did not include being parented by me.

 #5 – I wanted more

-The most substantial reason why I placed my baby for adoption is because I wanted more for her.
+The most substantial reason why I placed my baby for adoption is that I wanted more for her.
 I wanted her to flourish in life.
 I wanted to give her the world, and I finally realized that no matter how old I was, no matter if I had a partner, a job, an education, or support from my family, I could give it to her.
 I could give her the world, just not my world.
-I had to place my dream of finally having my real-life baby doll aside in order to give my child the opportunity to thrive.
+I had to place my dream of finally having my real-life baby doll aside to allow my child to thrive.
 Honestly, there was something else though, something that I didn’t realize I even wanted at the time, and something I believe a lot of birth mothers don’t always think they deserve, but they do.
-I wanted more not only for my child, but for myself.
+I wanted more not only for my child but for myself.
 I had always dreamed of being a mother, but I also dreamed of having a career, owning my own home, and letting madly in love actually conquer all.
-This feels selfish to say—especially when mothers everywhere sacrifice so many things for their children—but choosing to parent when I was not ready, or able to, would have taken away not only the chance for my child to thrive, but for myself to thrive also.
-Making the decision to choose adoption was painful, and of course, there are times I wonder what-if?
+This feels selfish to say—especially when mothers everywhere sacrifice so many things for their children—but choosing to parent when I was not ready, or able to, would have taken away not only the chance for my child to thrive but for myself to thrive also.
+Deciding to choose adoption was painful, and of course, there are times I wonder what-if?
 But I know, at my core, that by making the decision, I gave my daughter a life she never would have had if I had decided to parent.
 And I got to live mine too.